Aloe Plants Indoor Care, Propagation, Growing Problems and Solutions

 Watering

-Water Aloe Plants thoroughly during the growing season and allow the top 2-3 in. of soil to dry out between waterings.
+Water Aloe Plants thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings.

 Decrease watering during the cold period to maintain the soil barely moist but do let it dry out completely.